Sam Collins (footballer, born 1977): Personal life

 Collins married Claire in 1999, and the couple have four children.
 After finding that Collins had been having an affair, Claire posted derogatory messages on Collins' Twitter account, which were widely reported in the tabloids.
+She wrote in a separate message, "I hope he feels as meaningless as I do!"
 In June 2022, Collins' son Cody signed his first professional contract with Mansfield Town.